 Humanitarian aid agencies, in coordination with the government, have been preparing to respond to the needs of over 1 million Iraqis who are impacted by the continuing battle to retake Mosul from ISIS.
-500,000 people remain trapped in the west of the city and are in desperate need of food, water, shelter and medical care.
+Since the battle began 860,000 people have been forced to flee their homes.
+Some 100,000 people remain trapped in the west of the city and are in desperate need of food, water, shelter and medical care.
 Hundreds of thousands more continue to live in retaken areas.
-Here’s what you need to know about the crisis:
+Here’s what you need to know about the crisis.

 Why is Mosul in crisis?

 In 2014, the militant group ISIS overran great swathes of Iraq and gained control of key cities including Mosul, the country’s second largest with a population of 2 million.
 Hundreds were killed and 860,000 fled their homes.

 Iraq already struggles to cope with one of the largest humanitarian crises in the Middle East.
 Since January 2014, 3.4 million people, including 1.5 million children, have been forced from their homes, some families uprooted multiple times.
 Around 850,000 have sought safety in the Kurdish region of Iraq, joining 250,000 Syrian refugees there.

 Hundreds of thousands of Iraqis remain in desperate need of shelter, food, water and safety as they continue to flee the fighting.
 Many will be unable to return home for a long time.

 Up to 75 percent of the city’s infrastructure was thought to have been destroyed or left in disarray by ISIS.
 Across the city, vital pumping stations and water networks have been damaged.
 Some are now under repair but every day over 3 million liters of water is still being transported to the east of the city to meet residents’ needs.